Caterham 7: Lotus TwinCam

-Early cars used the Lotus TwinCam engine (subsequently manufactured by Vegantune), followed by Ford crossflow engines.
-The first Cosworth BDR engines appeared around 1983, in 1600 cc 140 bhp form, followed by 1700 cc 150 bhp versions three years later.
+Early cars used the Lotus TwinCam engine (subsequently manufactured by Vegantune), followed by Ford Crossflow engines.
+In 1977 it was announced that Caterham Cars had taken over the rights to build and develop the Twin Cam engine.
+Caterham also had the big-valve version (with twin Dell'Orto carburettors) emissions tested and obtained a certificate of compliance.
+In the end, Caterham had engine tuners Vegantune build the engines, using reconditioned twin cam heads, to supply the very important Japanese market.
+Caterham also had Vegantune develop a version of the Twin Cam using Ford's 1598-cc block (rather than basing it on the earlier 1498 cc unit) with their own, improved DOHC cylinder head.
+Called the VTA, this variant launched in 1983.
+Supplied to Caterham Cars as a replacement for the Twin Cam in the Caterham Seven, the VTA featured belt-driven cams.
+The engine used the later Crossflow block and displaced 1.6 or 1.7 litres.
+Power was 140 to 160 hp.
+Around 40 units were supplied to Caterham but quality control was very uneven and Caterham eventually switched over to the Cosworth BDR engine or the single-cam 1700 Supersprint.
+The first Cosworth BDR-engined Sevens appeared around 1983, in 1600 cc 140 bhp form, followed by 1700 cc 150 bhp versions three years later.

 Vauxhall

 By 1990 the top of the range engine had become the two-litre Vauxhall HPC, as fitted to the Vauxhall Calibra, producing 165–175 bhp.
 A few HPC "Evolution" models were built with engines developed by Swindon Race Engines producing between 218 bhp and 235 bhp.
 In 1993 Caterham created the JPE special edition (named for Formula 1 driver Jonathan Palmer) by using a two-litre Vauxhall Touring Car engine, producing around 250 bhp and reducing weight to around 530 kg by such measures as removing the windscreen in favour of an aeroscreen.
 The JPE was quoted at 0–60 mph times of around 3.5 seconds and, with Jonathan Palmer at the wheel, set a 0–100 mph-0 record of 12.6 seconds.
 Around 1997 the cross flow range was replaced by 8v and 16v Vauxhall units which, in various guises lived on until the end of the VX-powered Caterham Classic, in 2002.